• Click here - to use the wp menu builder

 Bodybuilding Vs. Powerlifting Differences

-The overall difference between these two sports is strength vs. aesthetic.
+The overall difference between these two sports is strength vs. aesthetics.
 Now, this is not to say that bodybuilders aren’t strong or powerlifters aren’t shredded, but the point is that the end goal is different.
 Bodybuilders are seeking that perfect symmetry, which is built on sculpting and increasing size, but at the end of the day, there is no weight to lift to determine a winner.
-Top prize is in the eye of the beholder.
+The top prize is in the eye of the beholder.
 For powerlifters, the desire is to be as strong as possible and to lift as much weight as possible, so while they may care about their appearance, the only thing they are judged on is their raw strength and mental will to lift massive amounts of weight.

 Bodybuilding Diet Vs. Powerlifting Diet